Skip to content

 • Theft deterrence – the GPS technology in the black box can be used by police to find your car if it’s stolen.

-• Evidence in an accident – if you’re involved in a crash, data from the black box can potentially be used to establish who was at fault and speed up the claims process.
+• Evidence in an accident – if you’re involved in a crash, data from the black box can potentially be used to establish who was at fault.
+It could also speed up the claims process.

 • Savings for not driving – if you don’t drive many miles or you drive mainly during off-peak hours, your premium could go down.